diethardsteiner/diethardsteiner.github.io/_posts/2014-06-25-Pentaho-CDF-basics.md

 # Customization

-## Creating your own outer/document template
+## Creating your own document template

-Take a look at any of the template files in `pentaho-solutions/system/pentaho-cdf`.
+Take a look at any of the template files in `pentaho-solutions/system/pentaho-cdf/template-dashboard*.html`.
 It should be fairly easy to understand how to create your own templates based on this.
 > **Outer/document templates** are used to define common artifacts that are used across dashboards.
 A typical example of this is a navigation, images, styles etc.

 You basically prepare a skeleton of an HTML document and use placeholders for the CDF entities, in example: `{content}`, `{isAdmin}`, `{isLoggedIn}`.

 The outer template can be referenced within the `.xcdf` file using the `Style` tag.
 Make sure you only use the costum name of your template: If your template is named `template-dashboard-dwh.html`, then reference `dwh` for the `Style`.

-The outer template is complemented by the inner/**content template**.
+The outer template is complemented by the **content (inner) template**.
 An example was shown further up in the article.

 What you read here is these days mostly relevant as background info.
 Use the **Community Dashboard Editor** to design your dashboards in an effective manner.